Courseiva

 Why this answer

-Option B is incorrect because Azure Automation runbooks cannot directly connect to SQL Managed Instance easily without hybrid workers.
-Option E is incorrect because Elastic Jobs is for Azure SQL Database, not Managed Instance.
+Option B is incorrect because Azure Automation runbooks require additional setup (like Hybrid Runbook Worker) to connect to SQL Managed Instance, and it is not the simplest way to schedule a recurring task on the instance.
+Option D is incorrect because Elastic Database Jobs is designed for Azure SQL Database and is not supported on Azure SQL Managed Instance.

 MCQmedium